-But before we get to the positive COVID tests that benched eleven Union players and hollowed out the squad two days before the biggest game in club history, we need to understand just how hopeful the Doop fans were feeling that December week in Chester, PA.
+But before we get to the positive COVID tests that benched eleven Union players, hollowing out the squad two days before the biggest game in club history, we need to understand just how hopeful #DOOP fans were feeling that December week in Chester, PA.

 It’s sometimes sunny in Philadelphia

 Philadelphia won the Supporters’ Shield in the COVID-shortened 2020 season, and now they had a legitimate chance of lifting the 2021 MLS Cup.
-But first, they had to defeat a travel-weary NYCFC squad missing three starters.
+All they had to do was defeat a travel-weary NYCFC squad missing three starters.

 Then the club dropped a bombshell.
 Two days before the game, head coach Jim Curtin announced that a number of players on the Senior Team tested positive for COVID.

-The full impact didn’t become apparent until later: Eleven players were ruled unavailable, including key starters Alejandro Bedoya, Jakob Glesnes, and Kai Wagner.
+The full impact didn’t become apparent until later: Eventually eleven players were ruled unavailable, including key starters Alejandro Bedoya, Jakob Glesnes, and Kai Wagner.
 Blake was out, as was backup goalkeeper Joe Bendik.
 Basically, the entire starting defense plus half the midfield and attack were ordered to isolate.

 Curtin was forced to call up academy players to fill out his roster, and on game day he pieced together a team that held the line against NYCFC—almost.
 The Union made it onto the scoreboard first thanks to an Alexander Callens own goal, but then NYCFC manager Ronny Deila made tactical substitutions that changed the shape of the contest.
 A New York City goal evened the score, then forward Talles Magno knocked in the game-winner in the 88th minute, sending the NYCFC faithful into raptures and driving a dagger into the collective heart of Philadelphia soccer.